oat-sa/tao-mobile-app/README.md

 _TBD_

 The Cordova and PhoneGap tools are for the most licensed under Apache 2.
-But since PhoneGap Build let's
+But since PhoneGap Build injects the plugins we can publish under GPLv2.
+Then we can still not include MathJax